[ Printer Friendly Version ] [ Report Abuse ]

-“Harry gets little sleep as it is with all those nightmares.
+“Harry doesn’t get enough sleep as it is with all those nightmares.
 Do you want to wake him from a possibly sound sleep?”
 Fred frowned at his twin.

 They stopped at the end of Privet Drive, surprised that they had reached it again so quickly.
 “You don’t suppose that the Death Eaters could be coming here?”
 George asked as they looked at the street sign.

 “Isn’t that what I suggested earlier?”
 Fred hissed back, keeping his voice near a whisper.
 Having to explain to the Order’s guards why they were here at this time of the morning wasn’t high on his list.
 “Let’s go find a place to hide.”

-They crept along the street through the hedges until they reached Number Four Privet Drive.
-There they remained still as statues as they waited for the appointed time to arrive.
-Both were about to drift off when a series of pops alerted them that something was happening.
-They stared in shock as they watched a group of several dark-cloaked people stood on the lawn, obviously waiting for a signal.
+They crept along the street through the hedges until they reached Number Four Privet Drive and remained there still as statues as they waited for the appointed time to arrive.
+Both of them were about to drift off to sleep when a series of soft pops alerted them that something was happening.
+They stared in shock as they watched a group of several dark-cloaked people stand on the lawn, obviously waiting for a signal.

 “Fred?
 Aren’t those Death Eaters on Harry’s front lawn?”
 George stammered softly.
 Now was not the time to draw attention to them.
 “Where’s the Order?”

-An unfamiliar face appeared in the mirror, “You’ve seen signs of Dark Activity?”
+An unfamiliar face appeared in the mirror, “Have you seen signs of Dark Activity?”

 “Yes, at Number Four Privet Drive,” Fred whispered urgently, “Harry’s house.”